 Once the stencil is free from the mat, a beautiful stencil is waiting to be used.

-I hope this tutorial, How to Make Stencils Using SHOW-OFFS Stencil Blanks and Cricut Design Space, is helpful.
+I hope this tutorial, How to Make Stencils Using Stencil Blanks and Cricut Design Space, is helpful.